Journalists moving into podcasting

-In podcasting, and it’s one of the things I think is great about podcasting, the length of your podcast can be determined by your content rather than your format.
-If you’ve got an incredible two-minute piece of audio, there’s no need to make it into a 15 minute show.
-Likewise, if you’re not likely to find a deep investigative story that is well-told in 7 minutes.
+In podcasting the length of your podcast can be determined by your content rather than your format.
+If you’ve got an incredible two-minute piece of audio, there’s no need to make it into a 15-minute show.
+Likewise, if you’re not likely to find a deep investigative story that is well-told in seven minutes.
 Podcasts liberate you from the clock, so tell your stories at the length that strengthens them.

 Check your facts

 Do you see a new and more challenging role for podcast producers/editors in what is being termed by some as the post-truth age?
 Will checking facts in podcast interviews take on a whole new meaning?

 I think news podcasters are facing the same challenges that journalists have always faced – getting to the truth is not easy and presenting a complete picture is challenging.

 If anything, I think the way podcasts remove the need to fit a story into a particular length time restrictions offers more choices so eases the pressure on journalists – at some point in their career every journalists has worked on a story that they thought needed to be feature length but they only had two minutes to tell it.

 With podcasting they can take the opportunity to tell the stories as you feel they need to be told.
 You can produce a series of episodes on one topic, of varying lengths, you can present in any number of ways.
 The podcast audience is open to that, they are not married to a format or a time of day, and they welcome creativity in presentation.

 Listening to any new news podcasts since our part-one interview?